Delivering change is tough – find out how to do it successfully in this podcast

 This Episode: Delivering Organisational Change

-In this episode of The HR Uprising, Lucinda looks at a well-cited model of change implementation that may well offer a solution.
+In this episode of The HR Uprising, Lucinda looks at how to deliver organisational change using a well-cited model of change implementation that may well offer a solution.

 SEVENTY PERCENT OF CHANGE INITIATIVES FAIL…